descope/go-sdk/README.md

 	},
 }

-ok, cookies, err := api.Auth.ValidateSession(nil, nil)
+ok, userToken, err := descopeClient.Auth.ValidateSession(nil, nil)

 assert.False(t, ok)
-assert.NotEmpty(t, cookies)
+assert.NotEmpty(t, userToken)
 assert.ErrorIs(t, err, errors.BadRequest)
 ```
-In this example we mocked the Auth APIs and changed the response of the ValidateSession
+In this example we mocked the Descope Auth and changed the response of the ValidateSession